prabhatjha/prabhatjha.github.io/_posts/2019-08-25-how-to-setup-blog-using-jekyll-on-github.markdown

 	* Go to settings page for your new repo and github and follow the setup for custom domain connection.
 Github has pretty good [documents with screenshots.](https://help.github.com/en/articles/adding-or-removing-a-custom-domain-for-your-github-pages-site).
 This process adds a new file `CNAME` in your repo.
 	* Keep in mind that DNS resolutions take some time so you have to be patient.
 For me changes would take about 5-10 minutes before they were working.
 	* For SSL configuration it took Github about 4 hours before cert was generated.
-It's important that your A records and CNAME are setup properly at your registrat otherwise Github won't issue a certificate.
+It's important that your A records and CNAME are setup properly at your registrar otherwise Github won't issue a certificate.

 That's it.
 With these steps I have https://prabhatkjha.com working.
 After all you are reading this blog. ;-)